 The Hero

 Everybody likes a hero.
-For some it’s their parents, a firefighter, the police…a politician (antihero?).
-Others may enjoy fictional characters like Superman, Wonder Woman, Ironman or Goku.
+For some, it’s their parents, a firefighter, the police… a politician (antihero?).
+Others may enjoy fictional characters like Superman, Wonder Woman, Iron Man, or Goku.

-Regardless of your favorite hero, they all have a common theme.
+Regardless of your favorite hero, they all share a common theme.
 A true hero strives to be good.
 They battle against the evils of this world.
 They overlook their own safety for the protection of others—even sacrificing their lives at times.

-Meldon (name meaning: cross on the hill) is Christ, and the queen, Isabella (name meaning: devoted to God) is humanity, and eventually the Church.
-Drystan (name meaning: full of sorrows) represents sin.
+Meldon (name meaning “cross on the hill”) is Christ, and the queen, Isabella (name meaning “devoted to God”), is humanity and eventually the Church.
+Drystan (name meaning “full of sorrows”) represents sin.

 Through disobedience, sin came into the world and separated us from God (Romans 3:23).
 Jesus Christ came to rescue sinners (1 Timothy 1:15).
 He ultimately sacrificed His life to save us (John 3:16).